Frequently Asked DUI / DWI Questions

-A: DWI in Texas stands for Driving While Intoxicated.
+DWI in Texas stands for driving while intoxicated.
 A DWI is not simply driving after drinking, but driving while being intoxicated.
 This is different than a Texas DUI, which is a drinking and driving charge for underage drivers.

 - Having an alcohol concentration at, or above, 0.08 grams; or

-- Consuming any combination of alcohol or drugs to the point that you have lost normal use of mental or physical faculties
+- Consuming alcohol and/or drugs to the point you lose normal use of mental or physical faculties

-Q: If I think I'm guilty of a DWI, do I still need an attorney?
+If I think I’m guilty of a DWI, do I still need a lawyer?

 samples are not preserved.